+We want to remark that it dose not make sense to define the initial stage by the number of training steps, because the training is affected by many factors, such as the learning rate.
+Therefore, in our experiments, the epochs we use to show phenomena can cover a wide range.
+Alternatively, we consider the initial stage as follows.

+\textbf{Initial stage}: the period when the leading-order Taylor expansion w.r.t activated neurons is still valid for theoretical analysis of Sec. \ref{sec:theory}.

-In the experiments, we study the condensation at the initial stage of training.
-For a fixed loss, the step we need to achieve it is highly related to the size of learning rate.
-Therefore, we propose a definition of the initial stage of training by the size of loss in this article, that is the stage before the value of loss function decays to 70$\%$ of its initial value.
+As the parameters of a neural network evolve, the loss value will also decay accordingly, which is easy to be directly observed.
+Therefore, we propose {\it an intuitive definition of the initial stage} of training by the size of loss in this article, that is the stage before the value of loss function decays to 70$\%$ of its initial value.
 Such a definition is reasonable, for generally a loss could decay to 1$\%$ of its initial value or even lower.
 The loss of the all experiments in the article can be found in Appendix \ref{appendix:loss}, and they do meet the definition of the initial stage here.